Somnium13/SS13/README.md

 - Dec 18: I HAVE TO GET OUT OF THIS DAMN DORM.
 - Dec 19: I AM OUT OF THE DAMN DORM.
 - Dec 20: 674 Errors.
+- Dec 21: 246 Errors.

 **Current:** Fixing issues with C# code generation.
-Going to try getting it compiling by the new year?
+Going to try getting it compiling by the new year!

 ## License
 [Licenses of tgstation.](https://github.com/somnium13/-tg-station#license) I'm not really sure how these apply to this project.